skyizwhite/hsx/README.md

 # HSX

-HSX (Hypertext S-expression) is a simple yet powerful HTML5 generation library for Common Lisp.
+HSX (Hypertext S-expression) is a simple and powerful HTML (Living Standard) generation library for Common Lisp.

 This project is a fork of [ailisp/flute](https://github.com/ailisp/flute/).